- Number of scholarships: 2 scholarships available for students from either India, Malaysia or Thailand

 - Applications are now being accepted and completed application forms should be submitted as early as possible.

-- In order to be considered for a scholarship an applicant must hold an offer to study on one of the relevant courses for the 2023/24 academic year.
+- In order to be considered for a scholarship an applicant must hold an offer to study on one of the relevant courses for January 2024.

 - Students are only eligible for one scholarship per academic year from the University of Strathclyde.